FrederickDeny/tau-llvm-plugin/README.md

 ## Building

 This pass (in `lib/Instrument.cpp`) should be built against the install of LLVM you want to use it in.
-The `master` branch was only tested against 6.0 and 7.0 at the moment.
-For 8.0, use the branch `llvm-8.x`, and for 9.0, use the branch `llvm-9.x`.
+The `master` branch was tested against 6.0, 7.0, 8.0, 9.0, 10.0, 11.0 and the current master branch (12.0).

 ### Independently